HowToGetLicensed

 • Pursue specialty credentials after licensure: NBRC offers specialty exams in neonatal/pediatric (NPS), adult critical care (ACCS), and sleep disorders (SDS).
 Specialty credentials increase your earning potential by $5,000-$10,000/year and make you more competitive.

-• Budget approximately $20,500 for your Alaska license: This includes $0 in application fees, $0 for the exam, and education costs.
+• Budget approximately $20,500 for your Alaska license: This includes no application fee, no exam fee, and education costs.
 Once licensed, plan for $0 in renewal fees every 0 year.

 Frequently Asked Questions